Melissa Conrad Stöppler, MD

 - Find a local Podiatrist in your town

 People with fragile skin or poor circulation in the feet (including many people with diabetes or peripheral arterial disease) should consult their health-care professional as soon as corns or calluses develop.
-Further, you should seek medical care immediately if corns or calluses show signs of infection (such as increasing pain, the presence of pus or other drainage, swelling, and redness).
+Further, someone should seek medical care immediately if corns or calluses show signs of infection (such as increasing pain, the presence of pus or other drainage, swelling, and redness).

-Surgery for corns is rarely necessary.
+Surgical removal of corns is rarely necessary.
 When a corn is surgically removed, the pressure that caused it to form in the first place will just make it come back if this pressure is not removed or reduced.
 When necessary, surgery for corns involves shaving the underlying bone or correcting any deformity that is causing undue pressure or friction on the skin.

 What is the prognosis for corns and calluses?

-Corns and calluses are not serious conditions and can be managed with home care remedies or medical treatment.
+Corns and calluses are not serious conditions and can be managed with home-care remedies or medical treatment.
 Surgery is very rarely necessary.
 However, even with management, corns and calluses may recur if there is continued pressure or friction on the affected area.

 How can corns and calluses be prevented?